The

 local and

 global economy.
-When the these fuels made from CO2 (using
+When these fuels made from CO2 (using

 wind energy) are burned, no new carbon